theboatswain/boatswain/installation-win.md

 After finishing the script, the .exe application will be located in the _release/win_ folder

 #### Python versions problem
+This only happen when you trying to build the 32bit version on your 64bit machine.

 In section Installing Python, I have mentioned that we have to install 3 versions of Python, and use the Python 3.7 64-bit for building.
 The reason for it is, for example:

 **If you missed the version 2.7,** then when you build the sysroot, it will throw an exception of: